 Hit the water for another perspective on Venice.

-When trying to see Venice in a day, there’s one view you definitely can’t miss: the one from the water!
+When trying to see Venice in 24 hours or less, there’s one view you definitely can’t miss: the one from the water!

 Whether you’re looking to splurge or hope to stay on a budget, there’s a way to admire Venice’s canals up close.